-Health is a complex and interwoven issue and deals with human beings’ lives, said Sudan.
+Sudan says that health is a complex and interwoven issue and deals with human beings’ lives.
 “The affected person must be centric to each intervention,” she said.
-Clearly stated all through the discussion turned into that non-public zone participation is essential and necessary.
-Sudan opened the session using mentioning that the ministry is inside the technique of forming the e-pharmacy guidelines, “we’ve had big consultations on it”:
+Clearly stated throughout the discussion, non-public zone participation is essential.
+Sudan opened the session by mentioning that the ministry is inside the technique of forming the e-pharmacy guidelines, “We’ve had big consultations on it”:

 J. Satyanarayana, chairman of the committee (also a former UIDAI chair), wasn’t present at the session.
 Here’s a listing of representatives from the government gift on the session, several of whom have also been contributors to the committee: